mikepal2/snap-cli/README.md

 - [SnapCLI](https://www.nuget.org/packages/SnapCLI/)

 # Motivation
- The goal of this project is to provide a simple and effective way to handle command-line commands and parameters, allowing developers to create POSIX-like CLI applications with minimal hassle in parsing the command line and enabling them to focus on application logic.
-Additionally, it facilitates providing all necessary information for the application's help system, making it easily accessible to end users.
+The goal of this project is to enable developers to create POSIX-like Command Line Interface (CLI) applications without the need to parse the command line themselves, allowing them to focus on application logic.
+The library automatically handles command-line commands and parameters using the provided metadata, simplifying the development process.
+It also streamlines the creation of the application's help system, ensuring that all necessary information is easily accessible to end users.

  The [DragonFruit](https://github.com/dotnet/command-line-api/blob/main/docs/DragonFruit-overview.md) project was a step in this direction, but is very limited in abilities it provides.

 # API Paradigm
 The API paradigm of this project is to use [attributes](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) to declare and describe CLI commands, options, and arguments.